Drutol/AoLibs/AoLibs/docs/app-variables.md

 ## Holder

-Wrapper that allows the library to intraface with your data in "managed" way, it allows you to write the values to files or app settings via underlying implementations of `ISyncStorage` and `IAsyncStorage`.
+Wrapper that allows the library to interface with your data in "managed" way, it allows you to write the values to files or app settings via underlying implementations of `ISyncStorage` and `IAsyncStorage`.
 Out of the box it can handle `ISettingsProvider` as `ISyncStorage` and `IDataCache` as `IAsyncStorage`.

 Your data is cached in memory and not read every time you request it.